 Even without the white gloves and tails, these doormen still do many things for residents, including accepting packages, helping with heavy lifting, and greeting you and your family as you come and go throughout the day.

-The final tier of buildings that are sometimes falsely classified as doormen buildings is those staffed with 24-hour security guards.
-In this case, you still do have someone sitting in the entrance and monitoring who comes and goes, but technically, their job is simply security.
+The final tier of buildings, sometimes falsely classified as doormen buildings, is those staffed with 24-hour security guards.
+In this case, you still have someone sitting in the entrance and monitoring who comes and goes, but technically, their job is security.

 They may be nice to you or accept your packages, but this is technically not part of any security guard’s job.
 And this raises an important question: What are the duties of a doorman versus a security guard?